WilliamAufort/ImageIndexing/README.md

 outputs consecutively on the console the marks of each class with the image input, in the same order as in the file .classification.order

+	./fastRetrieval image.pgm

+Fast version (recommended) of the previous executable.
+In fact, we just resize the image before start the algorithm.
+Experimentally, the performances are not changing a lot, but the executing time is drastically reduced.

 	./genHistograms <folder> <nb_thread> [<regex>]

 generated all the histograms needed to do the shape retrieval.
 The argument <folder> is the folder containging the .pgm you want to analyse. <nb_thread> is the number of threads launched.